Permission To Add Seasoning!

 Don’t just read words- add seasoning!

 When baking, you pretty much need to do exactly what the recipe says.
 Exact ingredients, exact measurements, exact timing.
-Not my favorite.
+It’s an exacting process, not an improv.

 But, with cooking, now you’re talking!
 With cooking there is much more freedom and room to experiment, modify and invent.
 You add your own special spin to flavor up the dish.
 Love that!

-Voice acting is definitely like cooking- there is improv and seasoning you add– that you are expected to add– on the fly.
-It takes a while to get used to it, but you need to add more than is listed in the recipe (your script) and apply it with panache.
+Voice acting in animation and games is definitely like cooking- there is improv and seasoning you add– that you are expected to add– on the fly.
+It may take a while to get the knack, but you need to add more than is listed in the recipe (your script) and apply it with panache.

 So: When you look at your recipe, I mean script, I hearby and hence forth give you permission to: